bgoonz/docs-collection/github/github/managing-files-in-a-repository/managing-files-on-github/editing-files-in-your-repository.md

 ---
 title: Editing files in your repository
-intro: 'You can edit files directly on {% data variables.product.product_name %} in any of your repositories using the file editor.'
+intro: "You can edit files directly on {% data variables.product.product_name %} in any of your repositories using the file editor."
 redirect_from:
   - /articles/editing-files/
   - /articles/editing-files-in-your-repository
   - /github/managing-files-in-a-repository/editing-files-in-your-repository
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 shortTitle: Edit your files
 ---

 {% tip %}

 **Tip**: {% data reusables.repositories.protected-branches-block-web-edits-uploads %}